AWhiteKnight/ioBroker.moma/README.md

 * none

 Following functions of moma are called in interval 4 (default every day):
-* updates - checks for pending updates and shows the amount of updates in moma.x.\<hostname\>.updates (currently only Ubuntu, Debian, openSUSE, RedHat)
+* updates - checks for pending updates and shows the amount of updates in moma.meta.\<hostname\>.updates (currently only Ubuntu, Debian, openSUSE, RedHat)

 ## License